HowieDuhzit/Omarchy.App/DEPLOYMENT.md

 ### Database

 - Uses **SQLite** for simplicity and portability
-- Database file is automatically created and migrated
+- Database file automatically created in `/app/db/production.sqlite3`
 - 135+ webapps are pre-seeded with categories
+- No external database server required

 ### Features